kims57/20_015/README.md

-This project entials the use of Seruat and NicheNet to analyze scRNA sequencing data of ligature-induced periodontitis murine models - particularly focusing on stromal-immune cell interactions in inflammatory responses.
+This project entials the use of Seruat and NicheNet to analyze scRNA sequencing data of ligature-induced periodontitis murine models - particularly focusing on stromal-immune cell interactions in inflammatory response.
 The purpose is to better understand stromal cell function in mouse oral mucosal tissue and its role in pathogenesis.

 **Contents:**